-The following numerical weather prediction data, and data assimilation data (input observational weather data), are available through NOAA's National Operational Model Archive and Distribution System (NOMADS).
+The following NWP data, and assimilation data (input observational weather data), are available through NOAA's National Operational Model Archive and Distribution System (NOMADS).

 Global Data Assimilation System (GDAS)

-GDAS is the set of assimilation data, both input and output, in various formats, for the Global Forecast System model, which has been archived since 2004.
+GDAS is the set of assimilation data, both input and output, in various formats for the Global Forecast System model.

 Global Ensemble Forecast System (GEFS)

 GEFS is a global-coverage weather forecast model made up of 21 separate forecasts, or ensemble members, used to quantify the amount of uncertainty in a forecast.
-GEFS is produced four times a day with weather forecasts going out to 16 days.
+GEFS produces output four times a day with weather forecasts going out to 16 days.

 Global Forecast System (GFS)

-The GFS model is a coupled weather forecast model, composed of four separate models which work together to provide an accurate picture of weather conditions.
-The entire globe is covered by the GFS down to a horizontal resolution of 28km.
+The GFS model is a coupled weather forecast model, composed of four separate models that work together to provide an accurate picture of weather conditions.
+GFS covers the entire globe down to a horizontal resolution of 28 km.

 Rapid Refresh (RAP)

-RAP is a regional weather forecast model of North America, with separate subgrids (with different horizontal resolutions) within the overall North America domain.
-RAP forecasts are generated every hour with forecast lengths going out 18 hours.
+RAP is a regional weather forecast model of North America with separate sub-grids (with different horizontal resolutions) within the overall North America domain.
+RAP generates forecasts every hour with forecast lengths going out 18 hours.
 RAP replaced the Rapid Update Cycle (RUC) model on May 1, 2012.